 The University recognises that some flexibility is appropriate in setting out selection criteria for Centres and Institutes and in defining relationships with Faculties and Schools.

 Typically, Faculties will sponsor and manage Institutes, through a Director who reports to the respective PVC.
 A Faculty may be involved with more than one Institute and an Institute may be sponsored by more than one Faculty.
-For Institutes that are strongly cross-Faculty, line management may be through the Senior Deputy Vice-Chancellor rather than a designated Faculty PVC.
+For Institutes that are strongly cross-Faculty, line management may be through the Provost rather than a designated Faculty PVC.

 Institutes will work in close collaboration with Level 1 Centres within their area of interest.
 A Level 1 Centre may involve staff from several Faculties and it may align with more than one Institute.
 Level 1 Centres ordinarily report to Faculties, through a designated PVC.